aspose-slides/Aspose.Slides-Documentation/androidjava/developer-guide/presentation-properties/_index.md

 - System Defined (Built-in) Properties
 - User-Defined (Custom) Properties

 **Built-in** properties contain general information about the document like document title, author's name, document statistics and so on. **Custom** properties are those ones, which are defined by the users as **Name/Value** pairs, where both name and value are defined by the user.
-Using title: Aspose.Slides for Android via Java, developers can access and modify the values of built-in properties as well as custom properties.
+Using Aspose.Slides for Android via Java, developers can access and modify the values of built-in properties as well as custom properties.

 {{% /alert %}}